jan-schuchardt/collective_robustness/README.md

 Reference implementation of the certificate proposed in

 ["Collective Robustness Certificates: Exploiting Interdependence in Graph Neural Networks"](https://openreview.net/forum?id=ULQdiUTHe3y)
-Jan Schuchardt, Aleksandar Bojchevski, Johannes Klicpera, and Stephan Günnemann, ICLR 2021.
+Jan Schuchardt, Aleksandar Bojchevski, Johannes Gasteiger, and Stephan Günnemann, ICLR 2021.

 ## Usage
 To use the certificate you need to provide the following data: